Normal Gameplay

 Breakdown

-Reaching 20% haste lets you cast an extra engulf in between stasis cooldowns, which is a significant increase in healing if you can make proper use of the extra cast, however if you can't reach the 20% breakpoint you should prioritize mastery over haste.
+Reaching the haste breakpoint lets you cast an extra Engulf in between Stasis cooldowns, which is a significant increase in healing if you can make proper use of the extra cast, however if you can't reach it you should prioritize mastery over haste.

 Mastery is your best overall healing stat, after that it's critical strike closely followed by haste once you're past the breakpoint, and finally versatility is the worst statistic.